lvladikov/web-file-manager/README.md

     - **Archive _Submenu_:**
       - <kbd>Compress</kbd>: Compresses the selected items into a zip archive in the active panel or transfers it to the other panel.
-      - <kbd>Decompress Archive</kbd>: Decompresses a selected ZIP archive to the active or other panel, with progress tracking.
+      - <kbd>Decompress</kbd>: Decompresses a selected ZIP archive to the active or other panel, with progress tracking.
-      - <kbd>Test Archive</kbd>: Verifies the integrity of a selected ZIP archive, reporting any corrupt files or general issues.
+      - <kbd>Test Archive</kbd>: Verifies the integrity of a selected ZIP archive, including multiple selected ZIP archives, reporting any corrupt files or general issues.

   - **Organization:** Rename and Delete the item.
   - **Folder Tools:** For folders, you can also Calculate Size or set the folder's path in the opposite panel.